 Let's Talk About the Meringue

-One of the biggest problems people have when making the meringue in a Lemon Meringue Pie is that it weeps, or just doesn't keep its silky texture.
-This tends to happen because most recipes call for a french style meringue (made with raw egg whites) that is placed on top of a hot filling, and then broiled or baked in the oven.
-Yet, those recipes also instruct you to wait for the lemon filling to chill and set up, before serving the pie.
+One of the biggest problems people have when making the meringue in a Lemon Meringue Pie is that it weeps, or doesn't keep its silky texture.
+This tends to happen because most recipes call for a French-style meringue (made with raw egg whites) that is placed on top of a hot filling and then broiled or baked in the oven.
+Yet, those recipes also instruct you to wait for the lemon filling to chill and set up before serving the pie.
 This means the meringue isn't served fresh (when it's at its absolute best).
-Well, I'm flipping the script completely, and switching up meringue methods and instructions for assembly.
-This recipe uses the swiss method to make for a more delicious, more stable, and safe meringue.

-Want more in-depth knowledge about swiss meringue?
+Want more in-depth knowledge about Swiss meringue?
 Head to my extensive Guide to Making Swiss Meringue.

 Serving Lemon Meringue Pie